ZafeerMahmood/Blog/README.md

 - [ ] Add a contact form
 - [ ] Deploy to Cloudflare Pages or Vercel with edge runtime
+- [ ] Add Dev branch for development
 - [ ] Add PostgreSQL database for /db/blog
 - [ ] Complete Blog Page Read Mdx files from content/blog
 - [ ] Add a search feature